Start using NHSmail

 In order to use NHSmail, all users must adhere and agree to abide by the rules set out in the NHSmail Acceptable Use Policy.

-An increasing number of NHS organisations are adopting NHSmail as their primary email system, in preference to running their own email system.
+An increasing number of health and social care organisations are adopting NHSmail as their primary email system.

-They do this to save money on running duplicate local email systems that NHSmail can replace and because they want to use their expert IT staff resource for managing other more complex IT projects, such as upgrading Electronic Patient Record systems to deliver better patient care.
+They do this to save money on running duplicate local email systems that NHSmail can replace and because they want to use their expert IT staff resource for managing other more complex IT projects, such as upgrading Electronic Patient Record systems.

 As more non-NHS organisations take part in delivering NHS-funded care, their commissioners are also making it a requirement that information sharing is secure – and therefore making it a condition of contract that NHSmail is used as the means to share information between care providers.

-The basis on which a non-NHS organisation can be granted access to the NHSmail service is contained in the NHSmail Access Policy.
+The basis on which staff working in a non-NHS organisation can be granted access to the NHSmail service is contained in the NHSmail Access Policy.

-If you think your organisation qualifies (or if you have any questions about your eligibility to use NHSmail) then please read and complete the form within the NHSmail Access Process Document (DOC, 352.0kB) / NHSmail Access Policy Process PDF (PDF, 318.0kB) and email the completed form to us at email@example.com.
+If you think your organisation qualifies (or if you have any questions about your eligibility to use NHSmail) then please read and complete the form within the NHSmail Access Process Document (DOC, 338.0kB) / NHSmail Access Policy Process PDF (PDF, 283.8kB) and Acceptable User Policy (AUP (PDF, 278.1kB)) and email the completed form to us at firstname.lastname@example.org.

 If you are eligible to join, a member of our team will help get your organisation started.

-Help for Pharmacists, Optometrists and Dentists wanting to use NHSmail
+Help for Pharmacists, Optometrists and Dentists who want to use NHSmail

-NHSmail can be used by Pharmacists, Optometrists or Dentists (PODs) to safely and securely exchange patient or sensitive information with other health and social care organisations.
-We have upgraded NHSmail to allow PODs to quickly and easily register and activate an account, so read through all of the information below and then follow the steps in section 1 to get started.
+NHSmail can be used by Pharmacists, Optometrists or Dentists (PODs) to safely and securely exchange patient or sensitive information with other health and social care professionals.
+We have upgraded NHSmail to allow PODs to quickly and easily register and activate an account, so read through all of the information below and then follow the steps in section one to get started.

 Please note the information below is applicable to PODs in England only.
 If you are based in Scotland please contact email@example.com.

-- Fill in the application form (WORD, 64Kb).
-Once complete, email the form to your regional NHSmail contact (Excel, 43Kb).
-Note: if you work for a national chain of Pharmacists, Optometrists or Dentists, you still need to apply for accounts on an individual basis locally
+- Fill in the application form.
+(DOC, 212.0kB) Once complete, email the form to your regional NHSmail contact (PDF, 213.3kB).
+Note: if you work for a national chain of Pharmacists, Optometrists or Dentists, you still need to apply for accounts locally on an individual basis

 - Your regional contact will review your request, make sure they have all the information they need and then pass it to the appropriate NHSmail Local Organisation Administrator (LOA) to set up the account